Save 15% or more on newly available certified refurbished iPhone models

 - App availability.
 It’s tied to the OS, but this factor can be a deal-breaker.
 Most popular apps and games are available for both iOS and Android platforms, yet plenty are available on only one.
 Choose a cell phone that will support those apps you’re interested in.

 - Battery life.
 This is one feature that hasn’t changed too significantly.
 Manufacturers have managed to both squeeze more battery into larger phones and reduce battery consumption through smarter software, but battery technology remains largely the same as it was with Apple’s first iPhone.
 For a full day’s battery life, focus on phones with 3,000mAh or more.

 - Connectivity.
 Not all carriers use the same network frequencies, so ensure that your phone works on the full spectrum of frequencies for your carrier.
 It’s fairly complicated, but you can compare the networks and their respective frequencies to get a better idea.

 - Camera.
 Smartphone cameras have all but replaced the compact digital camera market, and the quality of photos gets better every year.
 It’s not all about megapixels however: Sensor size and twin lens technologies is helping to further improve smartphone pictures.

 - Storage.
-If your phone is going to house your entire life — contacts, photos and videos and everything in between — make sure you have enough storage to store it all.
+If your cell phone is going to house your entire life — contacts, photos and videos and everything in between — make sure you have enough storage to store it all.
 Lower storage devices are cheaper, but look for an expandable memory microSD card slot so that you can expand your capacity at will.
 Or look for a higher-capacity device.

 - Contract availability.
-Not all phones are available on contract over 24 months.
+Not all cell phones are available on contract over 24 months.
 If you can’t grab a phone on contract, prepare to pay more for the phone up front.
 This could save you money in the long run, however.